 Ingredients

-- 2 cups vegetable oil This varies with pan size
+- Just enough vegetable oil to coat the bottom of your pan This varies with pan size

-- 6 small yellow squash straight or crookneck
+- 4 to 6 small yellow squash (about 1 1/4 pounds) straight or crookneck or zucchini

 - 3/4 teaspoon salt